madvlad/ConcPerfect17/Design_Doc.md

  There are five different jump themes in ConcPerfect &#39;17.
 They are based on the following locations

-- .Taos, New Mexico
+- Taos, New Mexico
-- .Pyramid Lake, Nevada
+- Pyramid Lake, Nevada
-- .Panther Gap, California
+- Panther Gap, California
-- .Carlsbad, New Mexico
+- Carlsbad, New Mexico
-- .Monument Valley, Arizona
+- Monument Valley, Arizona

 ### Scale